sensu/sensu-docs/content/sensu-go/5.21/reference/datastore.md

 As your deployment grows beyond the proof-of-concept stage, review [Deployment architecture for Sensu][6] for more information about deployment considerations and recommendations for a production-ready Sensu deployment.

-Sensu requires at least etcd 3.3.2 and is tested against releases in the 3.3.x series. etcd versions 3.4.0 and later are not supported.
+Sensu requires at least etcd 3.3.2 and is tested against releases in the 3.3.x series. etcd version 3.4.0 is compatible with Sensu but may result in slower performance than the 3.3.x series.

 ## Scale event storage